yidans/yidans.github.io/_pages/publications.md

 ---

 # Under Review
 - Patil, V., Bacha, S. V., Yamani, R., Sun, Y., & Kejriwal, M. (2024).
-Beyond the Star Rating: A Scalable Framework for Aspect-Based Sentiment Analysis Using LLMs and Text Classification, under review at *Journal of Computational Social Science*, 2024.
+Beyond the Star Rating: A Scalable Framework for Aspect-Based Sentiment Analysis Using LLMs and Text Classification.
+Under review at *Journal of Computational Social Science*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
-Structural modeling of campaign finance decisions in the US House of Representatives, under review at *NPJ Complexity*, 2024.
+Structural modeling of campaign finance decisions in the US House of Representatives.
+Under review at *NPJ Complexity*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
-Is climate identity as polarized as political identity?, under review at *NPJ Climate Action*, 2024.
+Backlash or Reinforcement?
+Donald Trump’s 2017 Inauguration and Shifting Climate Beliefs in the United States.
+Minor revision at *NPJ Climate Action*, 2024.

 ---